-The learned constraint function does not need to match the form of the data's true underlying constraints: if both the true and learned constraint functions yield the same solutions, their objective landscapes still may differ (e.g., the learned constraint function may be convex, while the true one may not).
-The trainable constraint function and the associated solver are merely the inductive biases of the model, based on the assumption that constraint satisfaction can capture a wide range of complex dynamics, such as rigid collisions, non-rigids, fluids.
+The learned constraint function only needs to yield the same solution as the true constraints, while their objective landscapes may differ (e.g., the learned constraint function may be convex, as in Figure \ref{fig:schematic}(c), while the true constraint may not be).

-There are several potential advantages to constraint-based learned simulation.
-First, the constraint function is decoupled from procedure for satisfying it (e.g., gradient descent, in our case), and the user has freedom to choose different solvers or invest different amounts of computation to improve the solution, as we examine in Results Section~\ref{sec:generalization}.
-Another potential advantage is that the constraint function's semantics is explicitly defined (i.e., states that violate the constraint yield higher constraint function values), and it is possible to incorporate additional constraints into the overall constraint function, which we examine in Results Section~\ref{sec:custom_constraints}.
-Finally, we speculate that neural-network-based constraint functions may be simpler than the neural networks that directly predict solutions that satisfy all the physical constraints.
-By rough analogy, for NP-complete problems, evaluating solutions is (thought to be) cheaper than finding solutions.
+We tested \constraintmodel on several physical simulation domains: ropes, bouncing balls and irregular rigids, and splashing fluids.
+We found that \constraintmodel produced more accurate rollouts than the state-of-the-art Graph Net Simulator~\cite{sanchezgonzalez20a} with a comparable number of parameters, and than Neural Projections \cite{neural_projections}.